Capo-Nodes/Capo-Flash-Bot/README.md

-# Capo-Flash-Bot
+# Capo-Bot
-Capo Flash bot is a Multi-Chain Relay/Builder
+Capo bot is a Multi-Chain Relay/Builder

 --- We are in development phase Right now please wait for a launch 🚀🚀🚀......

 # 🚀 Capo Flash bot — Private Ethereum MEV Relay/Builder

-Welcome to **Capo Flash bot**, a new private, fast, and reliable MEV relay for Ethereum mainnet searchers and builders.
+Welcome to **Capo bot**, a new private, fast, and reliable MEV relay for Ethereum mainnet searchers and builders.

 ## 🌟 Key Features